PWNDAO/pwn_dao/README.md

 **PWN DAO** is a decentralized autonomous organization designed to manage and enhance the PWN Protocol, a platform for peer-to-peer lending with unique governance features.
 This repository contains the core smart contracts and governance mechanisms for PWN DAO.

+For a detailed overview of PWN DAO, its governance model, and the PWN Protocol, please refer to the [PWN DAO Whitepaper](whitepaper/PWN_DAO___Whitepaper.pdf).

 ## Overview

 PWN DAO operates under a dual governance structure: